Preparing for Your MIT Sloan Interview

-- Recall a recent situation that showed favorable behaviors or actions, especially involving work experience, leadership, professional relationships, teamwork, planning, etc.
+- Recall the recent situation that showed favorable behaviors or actions, especially involving work experience, leadership, professional relationships, teamwork, and planning.

 - Prepare short descriptions of each situation; be ready to give details when asked.

-- Be sure to focus on examples not found in your application.
+- Focus on examples not found in your application.

-- Be sure the story has a beginning, a middle, and an end.
+- Ensure the story has a beginning, a middle, and an end.

-- Be specific.
-Don’t generalize about several events; give a detailed accounting of one event.
-The interviewer will not give you the benefit of the doubt if there is something missing from your story.
+- Be specific: don’t generalize about several events; give a detailed accounting of one event.

-You may send a thank-you through email or postal mail to the following address:
+You may send a note to the interviewer via email or postal mail to the following address:

 “Because of the diversity of our backgrounds, when we hit the ground in Tanzania it almost was a natural play where different people assume different roles.”